 Meanwhile, Amazon has had no problem defining a transaction platform because of their cultural competence, and they execute on this market opportunity efficiently because their core competence is building transaction based products.
 Amazon has demonstrated this in multiple markets.

 Google’s lack of direct monetization from Android is not a surprise.
 Apple’s lack of monetization via iAds is not a surprise.
 Amazon’s lack of monetization through auctions is not a surprise.
+Credits

 Hosting platforms are another great example of how cultural competence skews outcomes.
 Amazon looked at Amazon Web Services the way they look at their retail site.
 Find the simplest set of things people will buy, then broadening out to related offerings.
 They manage inventory, demand, and have efficient pricing.
 Amazon figured out what developers wanted (S3 and EC2), sold it to them, and then expanded the offerings.

 Google’s cultural lens skewed their perspective towards thinking that what developers want is the most efficient way to manage large amounts of data and not worry about scaling.
 Most businesses don’t have Google scale problems and don’t want Google’s internal platform approach to manage their non-Google problems.
 They need something that works with existing (open source) systems and leaves them the freedom to customize infrastructure.
 Google tried to apply it’s cultural lens to a market, rather than find a market where it’s cultural competence would give it a competitive advantage.

 Hosting is fundamentally a retail problem, not a signal vs. noise problem.
 Amazon Web Services does $1 Billion in revenue and Google has been tweaking App Engine for years.
 This is a prime example of how to filter opportunities and pursue ones that align with your cultural competence.